garth-c/regression/README.md

 ![image](https://github.com/garth-c/regression/assets/138831938/445cf6d8-bea2-4f5e-a816-fa5411990128)

 Looking for outliers in the numeric predictors, there are some in the bmi, but not enough to be concerned with, which is also a good sign for the value of these variables as predictors.
+If there were a significant amount of outliers, then a transformation of some variety (log, Box-Cox analysis, etc.) would be considered for this project.

 ![image](https://github.com/garth-c/regression/assets/138831938/1c9fa156-a022-4cdf-8f11-2bd61c8b9c4a)